wp-plugins/sgr-nextpage-titles/readme.txt

 == Description ==

-Multipage Plugin for WordPress (formerly sGR Nextpage Titles) will give you the ability to order a post in multipages, giving each subpage a title and having a table of contents on the first or on every subpage.
+Multipage Plugin for WordPress (formerly sGR Nextpage Titles) will make you able to order a post in multipages, giving each subpage a title and having a table of contents on the first or on every subpage.

 = Make order in your posts! =
-Forget about too long posts, infinite height pages, diffculty to found a post section.
+Forget about extremely lengthy pages, diffculty to find a post section.
 With sGR Nextpage Titles you can divide every post into many subpages, giving them a title.
-Then a table of contents will appear to redirect your visitors to the desidered subpage of the post.
+Then a table of contents will appear to redirect your visitors to the wanted post subpage.

 = Benefit from different subpages =
 Every subpage will generate a different page view, so your statistics will benefit.

 = Forget about the old `&lt;!--nextpage--&gt;` =
 The old WordPress code is not useful anymore.
-Even if you will not indicate a title for your `[nextpage]` code, sGR Nextpage Titles will use a default title in the form "Page #".
+Even if you do not indicate a title for your `[nextpage]` code, sGR Nextpage Titles will use a default title in the form "Page #".

 = Customize it as you want =
-Multipage plugin comes with a minimal css in order to make it simplest the user customization.
-You can create a new multipage.css file and put in the theme folder /css/ in order to use your own CSS.
-It's important to not change the file provided with the plugin because at the first following update it will be lost.
-The second options is to modify the Multipage Plugin CSS in your own theme CSS, overriding the standard classes.
+Multipage plugin comes with a minimal css in order to make the user customization simpler.
+You can create a new multipage.css file and put it in the theme folder /css/ so you can use your own CSS.
+It is important not to change the file provided with the plugin because at the first following update it will be lost.
+The second option is to modify the Multipage Plugin CSS in your own theme CSS, overriding the standard classes.

-= Make we know you care =
+= Let us know you care about this =
-Please make we know you care about sGR Nextpage Titles plugin development rating it (5 stars).
+Please let us know how much you care about Multipage Plugin development rating it (5 stars).

 == Installation ==